 B.Ed.
 Frequently Asked Questions

 Acadia University offers a 16 month consecutive Bachelor of Education program beginning in May and continues until August of the following year.
 Teacher education programs offered by Nova Scotia universities are normally 16 months of instruction delivered over two years.
 By using spring and summer teaching terms, this program option compresses the two-year program into 16 consecutive months.
-The 16 month option will be offered alongside the two-year option; there has been no increase in overall enrolment.

 Students who have completed their undergraduate degree by May and who choose the 16 month program option can enroll in either the elementary or secondary B.Ed. programs.
-During the fall and winter terms they study alongside students enrolled in Acadia's two-year option.
-In the secondary program, all course offerings are dependent on sufficient enrolment.
-Music education and technology education are offered only in the two-year option.

 Please refer to the frequently asked questions below for further information.